Table of Contents

 Gathering Documents

-There are certain documents you’ll need to apply for an e-commerce loan.
-Which documents will depend on the lender, but it never hurts to be over-prepared.
-Before you get started with the application, have the following on hand:
+There are certain documents you’ll need in order to apply for an e-commerce loan.
+Exactly which ones will be necessary depends on the lender, but it never hurts to be prepared.
+Before you get started with the application, you may want to have the following on hand:

 • Personal and business information